IntersectMBO/cardano-node/doc/shelley-genesis.md

                            Output filepath of the signing key.
 ```

-So lets do that too
+So let's do that too
 ```
 $ cardano-cli shelley node key-gen-VRF \
     --verification-key-file example/node1/vrf.vkey \